A sequence of transcritical bifurcations in a suspension of gyrotactic microswimmers in vertical pipe: The origin of an infinite number of solution branches

 While (\ref{eq:lin_full}) can be solved numerically, we shall proceed to focus on the special cases when one of the stability modes is neutrally stable.
 Introducing a neutrally stable and stationary normal mode (i.e. $u_1(r,t)=\hat{u}(r)$ and $n_1(r,t)=\hat{n}(r)$), (\ref{eq:lin_full}) is then simplified into a single equation:

 where $\kappa^2= RiRe\beta/D= RiRe\lambda/2$.
 The left-hand side of (\ref{eq:4.3}) is the Bessel differential equation, which admits the Fourier–Bessel series as solutions.
-With the boundary conditions, the mode shapes $u_1(r)$ takes the form of
+Substituting the boundary conditions, the mode shapes of $\hat{u}(r)$ should take the form

-where $J_n(r)$ is the $n^{th}$ Bessel function of first kind.
-Enforcement of (\ref{eq:up_int}) into (\ref{eq:Bessel_ur}) subsequently leads to an infinite number of discrete values of $\kappa(=\kappa_c)$ satisfying $J_2(\kappa_c)=0$, at which (\ref{eq:Bessel_ur}) becomes a neutrally stable solution to (\ref{eq:lin_full}).
+where $J_m(r)$ is the $m^{th}$ Bessel function of the first kind.
+Enforcement of (\ref{eq:up_int}) into (\ref{eq:Bessel_ur}) subsequently leads to an infinite number of discrete values of $\kappa(=\kappa_{c,n})$ satisfying $J_2(\kappa_{c,n})=0$, at which (\ref{eq:Bessel_ur}) becomes a neutrally stable solution to (\ref{eq:lin_full}).
+Here, $n$ indicates the $n^{th}$ zeros of $J_2(r)$.
 In this case, $G_1$ in (\ref{eq:Bessel_ur}) becomes an arbitrary real constant, as (\ref{eq:up_int}) is satisfied for any $G_1$.
-The values of $\kappa_c$ also yield the critical values of
+The values of $\kappa_{c,n}$ also yield the critical values of

 for neutral stability of each mode.
-These values of $Ri_c$ match perfectly with the bifurcation points, as shown in figure \ref{fig:GTD_U0_bi}.
+These values of $Ri_{c,n}$ calculated from $\kappa_{c,n}$ match perfectly with the bifurcation points computed numerically in the previous section, as shown in figure \ref{fig:GTD_U0_bi}.
 Finally, it should be mentioned that (\ref{eq:Ri_c}) is equivalent to (3.14) in \cite{Pedley1988} and (31) in \cite{Bees1999} where a continuous set of the critical values of the parameters equivalent to $Ri$ and $\kappa$ are obtained from linear stability analysis.
-However, in the present study, the introduction of a finite domain in the radial direction results in discrete values of $\kappa_c$ and $Ri_c$ with the corresponding eigenmode in the form of a cylindrical harmonic (i.e. Bessel functions) that satisfies the given boundary conditions.
+However, in the present study, the introduction of a finite domain in the radial direction results in discrete values of $\kappa_{c,n}$ and $Ri_{c,n}$ with the corresponding eigenmode in the form of a cylindrical harmonic (i.e. Bessel functions) that satisfies the given boundary conditions.